snap-research/SnapMoGen/README.md

 📢 **2023-11-29** --- Initialized the webpage and git project.

-## :round_pushpin: Get You Ready
+## :round_pushpin: Getting Started

-### 1.1 Conda Environment
+### 1.1 Set Up Conda Environment

 ```sh
 conda env create -f environment.yml
 conda activate momask-plus
 ```

-#### Alternative:
+#### 🔁 Alternative: Pip Installation
-In case you have trouble installing by Conda, you can still install through pip.
+If you encounter issues with Conda, you can install the dependencies using pip:

 ```sh
 pip install -r requirements.txt
 ```

-We tested this with Python 3.8.20.
+✅ Tested on Python 3.8.20.

 ### 1.2 Models and Dependencies